spacewalk01/yolov5-fire-detection/README.md

 </p>

 ## Setup
 Clone this repo and use the following script to install [YOLOv5](https://github.com/ultralytics/yolov5).
-You can either use a pretrained model or train your own model.

 ```
 # Clone